daniasalman63/CIProject_checkers/README.md

 - **Crossover:** Uniform crossover is employed to create offspring, promoting diversity and exploration of the search space.
 - **Mutation:** Mutation involves randomly changing the values of a small subset of the weights and biases in the network.

+## Experimentation
+The experimentation focused on comparing crossover techniques in terms of effectiveness using three main evaluation metrics: highest total wins, highest win-to-match ratio, and highest score achieved per generation.
+Parameters were set consistently for fair comparison.
+It was observed that win-to-match ratio wasn't reliable due to fluctuations, while total wins proved better.
+Uniform crossover consistently yielded the highest wins and scores across generations.
+It was noted that higher wins led to higher scores.
+Comparative evaluation showed uniform crossover as the most effective method among those tested.